Skywalker family: Han Solo

-Han Solo (portrayed by Harrison Ford) is the husband of Leia Organa, the brother-in-law of Luke Skywalker, the father of Ben Solo, the son-in-law of Anakin Skywalker and Padmé Amidala, and the grandson-in-law of Shmi Skywalker.
+Han Solo (portrayed by Harrison Ford) is married to Leia Organa, the brother-in-law of Luke Skywalker, the father of Ben Solo, the son-in-law of Anakin Skywalker and Padmé Amidala, and the grandson-in-law of Shmi Skywalker.
 Like Shmi and Padmé, he is not Force-sensitive.
 The anthology film Solo: A Star Wars Story reveals that Han Solo's father constructed ships on the planet Corellia, where Han was born.
 The name of Han's father is not known.
-Han's surname, Solo, was not his birth name, with Han being given his Solo surname by an imperial officer right before Han joined the imperial flight academy, which he would leave three years after.
+Han's surname, Solo, was not his birth name, with Han being given his Solo surname by an Imperial officer right before Han joined the Imperial flight academy, which he would leave three years after.
 Han Solo's first film appearance however was in 1977's Star Wars: A New Hope where he is played by Harrison Ford.
 He and his Wookiee co-pilot and best friend, Chewbacca, are initially hired to transport Luke Skywalker and Obi-Wan Kenobi.
 Han and Chewbacca later become involved in the Rebel Alliance and are committed to its cause.
 Over the course of the franchise, Han becomes a military leader for the Alliance, falling in love with and marrying Leia Organa, with whom he has a son named Ben.
 He is killed by Ben, who has become Kylo Ren, after failing to convince his son to turn from the dark side.